M66B/FairEmail/tutorials/FIRST-CONFIG.md

 ## 5. Disable battery optimization

-Below the wizard, there are two more options numbered:
+Below the wizard, there are two more options:

 * Grant access to your contacts, if you want to use the contacts on your device (optional)
 * Disable battery optimization (highly recommended to ensure the app works in the background)